 Of course the E90 335i doesn’t come with a limited-slip differential, because that would be sacrilegious to BMW’s M department.
 Although, that’s what they’ve been doing since the E36 era – only M models had the privilege.
 For the usual driver, it doesn’t mean much, but to someone who’s trying to autocross or do other track-related activities, it leads to some severe one-tire-fire.
 BMW thought applying the brakes in a creative way would suffice for the no-LSD option, and it definitely does for a lot of people, but it’s nowhere near having a mechanical LSD like it should.
 If you’re one of the lucky few before BMW welded the ring gear, you can buy one and drop it right in.
 If not, you’re stuck with machining the ring gear off doing further machine work to turn it into a bolted setup, or buying the entire differential pumpkin and swapping it out.

 Last summer, Blipshift, purveyor of fine automotive apparel, ran a design contest: Better Off Zed, which called for the submission of BMW Z-car artwork for the ZSCCA car club.
 The top prize was an all day paid Car Control Clinic at the BMW Performance Center.
 Here is the design that won.
 Weirdly, I happen to know the guy who submitted it.
 His name is Markus and he also just so happens to be my dad.
-All in all, I was pretty excited about his victory, not only did this mean he was getting to go to the BMW Performance School, it meant I was minimally guaranteed shotgun on the road trip to get there.
+All in all, I was pretty excited about his victory, not only did this mean he was getting to go to the BMW Performance School, it meant I was minimally guaranteed shotgun on the road trip to get there and they have great parking in the school with good car park line marking and more.
 It wasn’t until about one month later that I learned Christmas was coming early, literally, and I was going to be able to attend the clinic with him.

 The year is 2006.